Innateness Hypothesis | TESL Issues

 Behaviorism in Language Learning | TESL Issues

 Behaviorism Behaviorism Empirical studies were primarily descriptive and totally objective in nature.
 In the late 1960s and 1970s, a growing consensus was reached that behaviourist theories of L2 learning were inadequate.
-L2 learners, like L1 learners, were credited with a ‘built-in-syllabus’ (Corder, 1967), which guided their progress.
-According to the behaviourist hypothesis, the mind of…
+L2 learners, like L1 learners, were credited with a ‘built-in-syllabus’, which guided their progress.
+According to the behaviourist hypothesis, the mind of the newborn…

 Sensitive Period Hypothesis | TESL Issues

-Sensitive Period Hypothesis Sensitive Period Hypothesis in comparison to Critical Period Hypothesis The review showed variation in studies and findings with regard to the age groups considered, nature of the pronunciation tests, and length and type of exposure to the second language.
-One conclusion drawn is that cerebral lateralization is likely to be irrelevant to…
+Sensitive Period Hypothesis Sensitive Period Hypothesis in comparison to Critical Period Hypothesis The review can show that variation in studies and findings with regard to the age groups considered, nature of the pronunciation tests, and length and type of exposure to the second language.
+One conclusion drawn is that cerebral lateralization is likely to be…

 Declarative Knowledge | TESL Issues